Amourspirit/python-ooouno/docs/src/templates.rst

 Templates
 =========

-There is a seperate template project.
+There is a separate template project.
 The project is on `GitHub <https://github.com/Amourspirit/ooo_uno_tmpl>`_.